 Practical skills for the future of work

 It is no longer enough to simply graduate with a 2:1.
 You need to graduate with the skills employers are looking for - skills you will actually use in the workplace.
 We will open the doors to our network and give you access to some of the UK's most prestigious employers.
-We will teach you how to communicate effectively, both across disciplinary boundaries and different employment sectors, so you can deliver genuinely useful work to a variety of audiences in written, oral, and graphic form.
+We will teach you how to communicate effectively across disciplinary boundaries so you can deliver genuinely useful work to a variety of audiences in written, oral, and graphic form.
 Not only this, but you'll recognise and have a nuanced understanding of any ethical issues associated with your work.
-Our partners are excited to meet you!
+The organisations in our network are excited to meet you!